emqx/emqx-docs/en_US/rule/rule-example.md

 Fill in the parameters required by the action:

-Two parameters is required by action "Data to MongoDB":
+Two parameters are required by action "Data to MongoDB":

 1).
 The mongodb collection.
 Set it to "t_mqtt_msg" we just created.